Skip to content

 Overview

-The Rissana Offshore licence, covering an area of 8,489km², surrounds the offshore boundaries of Chariot’s existing Lixus Offshore Licence, as well as covering the most prospective northern areas of the previously held Mohammedia Offshore and Kenitra Offshore licences.
+The Rissana Offshore licence, covering an area of 8,489km², surrounds the offshore boundaries of the Lixus Offshore Licence, as well as covering the most prospective northern areas of Chariot’s previously held Mohammedia Offshore and Kenitra Offshore licences.

 • Material potential running room in various plays including: